glugau/appa-live/README.md

 ```

 You can also use `-h` to get a help message and `--temp-dir` to override the default temporary directory location.
 By default, it is set to the one provided by your OS.

+## Running individual modules

+Most modules can be run with `python -m module_name`.
+Refer to each module's "README.md" file for more information.